+Everyone else needs to apply for Medicare Part B themselves at age 65.
 Applying for Medicare Part B can be done online, over the phone or in person at your local Social Security office.
 After you apply, it will take 2 – 3 weeks before your card will arrive, so you should plan to apply several weeks prior to when you will need the coverage.

-What Doesn’t Part B Cover?
+What Doesn’t Medicare Part B Cover?

-Part B does not pay for hospital expenses covered by Part A. It also does not cover cosmetic procedures, routine dental, vision or hearing, or routine foot care.
+Part B does not cover hospital expenses covered by Part A. It also does not cover cosmetic procedures, routine dental, vision or hearing, or routine foot care.
 It also does not cover drugs that you pick up yourself at a retail pharmacy.
 For those you will need a Part D drug plan.

-What is my cost sharing under Medicare Part B?
+What is my Cost Sharing Under Medicare Part B?

-You will pay a percentage of the costs of your medically-necessary Part B services.
+You will pay a percentage of the costs of your medically necessary Part B services.
 Generally, these costs are:

-- the annual Medicare Part B deductible (in 2017, this is $183)
+- the annual Medicare Part B deductible ($198)

 - 20% of the remaining costs, with no limits or cap